UntitledModGroup/better-biome-blend-reblend/README.md

 The main difference is that we use LGPL v3 because of Architectury API also having it.

 ### Current Progress:
 Published on Modrinth
-Dependencies are loaded and building starts
+<br>Dependencies are loaded and building starts
-Fixed error that somehow doesn't apply to 1.19.2 or they were updating the json within the jar *scary* One error remaining, only around 5 more keyboard smashes remaining
+<br>Fixed error that somehow doesn't apply to 1.19.2 or they were updating the json within the jar *scary*
+<br>One error remaining, only around 5 more keyboard smashes remaining